Abd el-Krim: World War I

 Abd el-Krim entered the Spanish administration first as a secretary in the Bureau of Native Affairs, and he was later appointed chief qadi for Melilla in 1915.
 He taught at a Hispano-Arabic school and was an editor for the Arab section of the newspaper, El Telegrama del Rif.

 Before and after the outbreak of World War I, Abd el-Krim was noted as Germanophile, defending it on the basis of arguments brought from the Egyptian and Turkish press.
 Abd-el-Krim offered himself as broker to the Germans to get them mining licenses in the mountains of Beni Uriaguel.
 His father was indeed one of the leading elements of the German–Turkish operations in the Rif.

 In the midst of the conflict, he was arrested.
 The Spanish authorities sought to please the French, who had claimed the German agents roamed free in Melilla, thus they proceeded to hear a number of complaints on Abd el-Krim.
 One of the complaints dealt with an alleged involvement in a conspiracy with the German consul Walter Zechlin (1879–1962).
 He was imprisoned in Chefchaouen from 1916 to 1918 but then escaped.
 He regained his job as a judge in Melilla.
-At the end of the war, Abd el-Krim briefly resumed publishing in a Spanish-language newspaper, but, fearing extradition to French Morocco, he returned to his home at Ajdir in January 1919.
-He was alarmed by the appearance of Spanish agents in Ayt Weryaghel tribal territory and decided to fight for his tribe's independence.

 In 1920, Abd el-Krim, together with his brother, began a war of rebellion against the Spanish incursions.
 His goal was to unite the tribes of the Rif into an independent Republic of the Rif, to dismantle the entire French-Spanish colonial project in Morocco and to introduce modern political reform.